Get Started with Trailhead and Trailblazer Community

 You’ve signed up for Trailhead and you’re ready to learn.
 You’re staring into a near-limitless expanse of learning opportunities, and it’s easy to be overwhelmed by the possibilities.

-In the next unit, you’ll learn how to navigate your way around Trailhead and discover the content that’s right for you.
+In the next unit, you learn how to navigate your way around Trailhead and the Trailblazer Community and discover the content that’s right for you.